• Crossing the Border

 • Tobacco: 200 cigarettes and 50 cigars are allowed.

-• Alcohol: Spirits are limited to ONE of the following: 40 ounces of liquor, 53 ounces of wine, or 9 quarts of beer (24 cans).
-You must be at least 18 to transport alcohol into Alberta, Manitoba, and Quebec; 19 years old into all other provinces.
+• Alcohol: Spirits are limited to 1 item of the following: 40 oz. of liquor, 53 oz. of wine, or 24 cans of beer.
+You must be the legal drinking age in whichever province you are entering in order to bring alcohol into that province.

 • Pets: Pets must have current shots; they cannot expire while you are in Canada.
 Have all signed vaccination records with you.
 Consider having your pet implanted with an information chip, providing contact information.